Should I save while repaying a loan or pay off the loan as quickly as possible?

 Patience is a virtue when investing, as you will benefit from the effect of compound interest over time.
 The longer you save and invest, the more your money will grow.
 Compound interest means that both your monthly investment and the accrued interest will increase the value of your overall savings pot.
 So putting aside even a small amount each month can add up to a tidy sum in the long run.

-Prepare for rising interest rates by saving and investing
+Prepare for changes in interest rates by saving and investing

 Saving monthly in a fund could help you build a financial buffer.
-When interest rates are low, you have an opportunity to grow your savings while repaying a loan.
-This is a good way to prepare for rising interest rates, as higher rates can also mean higher loan costs.
+When interest rates are low, you have an opportunity to put aside more money and grow your savings while repaying a loan.
+When interest rates are higher, you can reduce your contribution or use your savings to cover your rising loan costs.
+These are some ways in which you can adapt to the changing interest rates and build a buffer of savings for times when your finances are tight.

 How much do I need to get started?